oskar2517/display-tubes/content/nomotron/_index.md

 ---
-description: Counting tubes with a shield in front of their cathodes.
-Only stable positions are visible, improving readability in comparison to regular Dekatrons.
+description: Nomotrons are counting tubes equipped with an extra shield that restricts visibility to the stable cathode positions.
+These stable positions are typically labeled with their corresponding numeric values for easier interpretation.
+Essentially, Nomotrons are Dekatrons specifically optimized for better human readability.
 keywords: [Nomotron]
 title: Nomotron
 menu: "main"